 Speaking of learning, the zoo is not only a display of exotic species, but also involved with educational programs with schools and universities.
-The Omaha Cultural and Academic Cooperative organization is based at the zoo.
-The group is special because it is an innovative partnership of museums that provides educational career exploration programs not found anywhere else.
-Other zoos and museums in the country should take note as an example.
-We are lucky to have this great program in Omaha.
 The zoo also has volunteer programs, and research projects going on full time.
 All together, these programs are helping to fulfill the zoo's mission of conservation, research, recreation, and education.

-The zoo's last project was the world's largest desert biome, opened in 2002.
+One of the zoo's projects was the world's largest desert biome, opened in 2002.
 Visitors experience the unique desert environments of the Namib Desert in Africa, the Great Sandy in Australia, and the Sonoran Desert in southwestern U.S. The glazed geodesic dome allows visitors to see a 30 ft tall sand dune, Ayers Rock, a cactus forest, a sandfall, meerkats, pumas, bobcats, rock wallabies, peccaries, klipspringers, and desert plants.
-In 2003, the world's largest nocturnal exhibit will open underneath the Desert Dome.
+In 2003, the world's largest nocturnal exhibit opened underneath the Desert Dome.

-If all that weren't enough, the zoo operates the Lozier 3D IMAX theater with a six story tall screen and 12,000 watts of sound to make you feel like you are part of the action.
+If all that weren't enough, the zoo operates the Lozier 3D IMAX theater with a six-story tall screen and 12,000 watts of sound to make you feel like you are part of the action.
 You can visit the IMAX theater separate from the Zoo (they do share parking lots).
 From children age to elderly, everyone enjoys the experience of the IMAX films.
 One of the greatest experiences is to treat your folks.
-If you haven't experienced an IMAX film yourself, I say rush to the theater immediately, price is only about $6.75.
+If you haven't experienced an IMAX film yourself, I say rush to the theater immediately.
+With the new design of the zoo entrance, the IMAX is accessible as part of the zoo access.
 The IMAX films have 3D versions of some films.
 This isn't the same 3D of yesteryear, no blue and red lenses.
 A tiny optical sensor in the glass frame picks up the signal to open and close electronic shutter lenses to stay in sync with the projected film.
 This is truly modern 3D.
 The effect is so smooth that you don't even think about wearing the glasses.